 On the average, the lunar month (new moon to new moon) is about 2.22 days longer than the sidereal month (one complete revolution of the moon relative to the background stars).
 However, if the moon is near apogee at the end of one sidereal month, the moon travels more slowly than average in its orbit.
 Therefore, the period of time between the end of the sidereal month and the end of the lunar month is longer than average.

 The opposite is the case when the moon is near perigee.
 The moon travels more swiftly in its orbit at perigee, in which case the time period between the end of the sidereal month and the end of the lunar month is less than average.

-Believe it or not, the year’s longest and shortest lunar months do not showcase ultimate extremes.
-In fact, the few years ahead (2017 and 2018) will stage shorter and longer lunar months that vary more greatly from the mean period of 29 days 12 hours and 44 minutes.
+Believe it or not, the year’s longest and shortest lunar months don’t showcase ultimate extremes.
+In fact, the few years ahead (2017 and 2018) will stage shorter and longer lunar months that vary even more greatly from each other and the mean than those of 2016.

-The longest lunar months happen when successive new moons occur near lunar apogee – and in addition, the Earth is near perihelion (Earth’s closest point to the sun in its orbit).
+The most extreme longest lunar months happen when successive new moons occur near lunar apogee – and in addition, when Earth is near perihelion (its closest point to the sun).
 Because Earth is always closest to the sun in early January, the very longest lunar months take place in between December and January new moons.

 On the other hand, extremely short lunar months happen when successive new moons fall near lunar perigee – and in addition, the Earth is near aphelion (Earth’s farthest point from the sun in its orbit).
 Because Earth is always at aphelion in early July, the very shortest lunar months take place in between June and July new moons.